-A metal building is a collective name for structures made with steel such as steel garages, metal sheds, metal barns, & warehouses.
-Metal buildings are used for multiple purposes such as additional storage, vehicles, workplaces, and to protect your valuable assets.
+A custom metal building is a collective name for structures made with steel such as steel garages, metal sheds, metal barns, & warehouses.
+Custom metal buildings are used for multiple purposes such as additional storage, vehicles, workplaces, and to protect your valuable assets.

 At Carport Central, we want you to find the perfect metal building or steel structure at the great price.
 We understand the value of our customers and their requirements to purchase a metal structure, and we want to make sure we can help our customers get the perfectly customized metal building with easy customization and color options.
 Out of all the different structures that can be used for outdoor storage and other purposes, almost nothing beats prefabricated metal buildings, also known as steel buildings.
 These metal structures can be as small as 12’ wide and as large as 70’ wide.